Industrious Entry 31 of 37

 A practical guide to recurring tasks, sleep, clothing, food, money, work, learning, health, technology, and personal systems.

-An Ethosian should keep their physical space orderly enough to support responsibility, peace, and readiness.
+The Industrious standard is to keep physical space orderly enough to support responsibility, peace, and readiness.

 Organization is not about aesthetic perfection.
 It is about whether your environment helps or hinders the life you are trying to live.
 A messy room, cluttered desk, overfull closet, chaotic kitchen, or disordered file pile can quietly increase stress, lateness, waste, and avoidance.
 The space starts making decisions for you.